RussellGLY/yolov3/README-Agot.txt

 This runs the model on an input image or video and outputs another image or video with drawn labels and boxes.
 The output is stored in the "output" directory.

 python detect.py --cfg custom/yolov3-spp-custom.cfg --names custom/custom.names --weights weights/yolov3-spp-custom.pt --source <source video or image>

+Tips:
+- Most of our changes are in the "custom" directory.
+For more information on what changed, you can diff between the "base" branch and the "nonrecurrent" branch.
+- We had to reduce the GLOU loss gain and disabled mixed precision in order to avoid gradients going to infinity.
+We're not sure why.
+- Training should take 15 minutes per epoch on 4 NVIDIA Tesla V100 GPUs.
+We achieved peak accuracy within 30 epochs.
+- Using Apex did not improve training speed.
+- Using the '-cache-images' flag did not improve training speed.

 Part 2: Recurrent YOLO